text-machine-teaching/uml_nlp_class_2022/docs/useful_stuff.md

     * [Arxiv-sanity](http://www.arxiv-sanity.com/search?q=cs.CL) - a tool that helps you to keep track of new staff and to stay sane
 * [PyTorch blog on Medium](https://medium.com/pytorch)
 * [Facebook AI Research blog](https://ai.facebook.com/blog/)
-* [Distill.pub](https://distill.pub) - an excellent blog with visualizations of difficult NN concepts
+* [Distill.pub](https://distill.pub) - an excellent journal with visualizations of difficult NN concepts
 * [Inference](https://www.inference.vc) - posts on machine learning, statistics, opinions on things (more about the theoretical side)
 * [Off the convex path](http://www.offconvex.org/) - deep learning theory blog
 * [Towardsdatascience](https://towardsdatascience.com) - a good blog about DS